pyecore/pyecore/doc/source/index.rst

     >>> Node.eStructuralFeatures.append(EReference('owned_by', Graph, eOpposite=contains_nodes))

 With this code, we have defined two concepts: ``Graph`` and ``Node``.
-Both have a ``name``, and it exists a containment relationship between them.
-This relation is bi-directionnal, which means that each time a ``Node`` object is added to the ``nodes`` relationship of a ``Graph``, the ``owned_by`` relation of the ``Node`` is updated also (it also work in the other way).
+Both have a ``name``, and there exists a containment relationship between them.
+This relation is bi-directionnal, which means that each time a ``Node`` object is added to the ``nodes`` relationship of a ``Graph``, the ``owned_by`` relation of the ``Node`` is also updated also.
+The reverse is also true, if a Graph were added to Node.owned_by.

 Let's create some instances of our freshly created metamodel: